 There are several ways to wake your Surface:

-- Press any key on your Surface Typing Cover.
+- Press any key on your Surface Type Cover.

-- Press any key on your Surface Book keyboard.
+- Press any key on your Surface Book or Surface Laptop keyboard.

 - Press and release the power button on your Surface.

 To unlock your Surface:

 - Swipe up from the bottom edge of the screen or press a key.

 - At the sign-in screen, enter your password.
 Your Surface is now ready to use.

 If you need help signing in, see Sign in to and out of your Surface.